Nationwide Driving on Drugs: DUID Fatalities Surge

 Law Enforcement Responds

-The state Assembly of California recently approved a bill that will have the California Highway Patrol lead a taskforce dedicated to fighting drug-impaired driving statewide.
+The state Assembly of California recently approved a bill to have the California Highway Patrol lead a task force dedicated to fighting drug-impaired driving statewide.
 Under the bill, authored by Assemblyman Tom Lackey (R-Palmdale), the California Highway Patrol will test technologies (like the saliva test) and develop best practices for California law enforcement officers to identify drivers impaired by substances other than alcohol.

 Driving Under the Influence of Drugs (DUID) is one of those criminal offenses that can essentially ruin your life in terms of career, and freedom if you are convicted or plead guilty.
 There is no reason not to take every possible measure to avoid a conviction for driving under the influence of drugs.

-If you have recently been arrested, please don’t hesitate to call us for a free, no-obligation consultation with Seppi Esfandi.
-During your call, Mr. Esfandi will hear the details of the case and advice you on the best approach to defend yourself.
+If you have recently been arrested, please don’t hesitate to call us for a free, no-obligation consultation with our Criminal Defense Team.
+During your call, we will hear the details of the case and advise you on the best approach to defend yourself.